RhysMurage/alx-system_engineering-devops/0x00-shell_basics/README.md

 14-copy_html: Copies all HTML files from the current working directory to the parent of the working directory, but only copies files that did not exist in the parent of the working directory or were newer versions in the parent of the working directory.
 100-lets_move: Moves all files beginning with an upper case to the directory /tmp/u
 101-clean_emacs: Deletes all files in the current working directory that end with ~
+102-tree: Creates directories welcome,welcome/to and welcome/to/school in the current directory